fellhorn/hackathon_stuttgart/predictive_stuff/readme.md

 ### ZUGEREIGNIS_SOLLZEIT
 - Total 15 days of data
 	- starting from 1 sep 2017 to 15 sep 2017
-		- total 454828 trip by the entire s-bahn fleet in stuttgart (including all kinds of trains and routes within the city)
+		- total 1247995 trip by the entire s-bahn fleet in stuttgart (including all kinds of trains and routes within the city)

 ### ZUGEREIGNIS_ISTZEIT
 - same as above

 ### delay
 - I basically tried to see the distribution of the delay for the fleet
-	- I found
+	- I found:
 		- min delay = 0
-		- max delay = 1144 mins
+		- max delay = 380159.0 mins
-		- avg delay = 1.09155 mins
+		- avg delay = 28.7172039952 mins
-		- median of delay = 0 min ()
+		- median of delay = 1.0 min ()
+	- Total number of times / train trips, the big delays (more than 30 mins) occured
+		- total number of times big delays occurred in last 15 days in stuttgart:  1423
+		- total number of times big delays occurred per day in stuttgart :  94
+		- total number of times big delays occurred per hour in stuttgart :  7

 	- detailed histogram stored in the folder